Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-\section{Mathematical formalism}
+\textbf{Mathematical formalism}\\

-We sketch here the mathematical formalism underpinning the results presented in the main text.
-We encourage the reader to consult ref.~\cite{etingof2016tensor} for detailed definitions.
+We summarise here the mathematical formalism underpinning the results presented in the main text.
+More precise mathematical definitions can be found for instance in ref.~\cite{etingof2016tensor}.
 Consider any local one-dimensional quantum lattice model with a generalised symmetry encoded into a fusion category $\mc C$.
 In the presence of such a generalised symmetry, gapped phases are characterised by a choice of (indecomposable) \emph{$\mc C$-module category}, whose objects label the degenerate ground states of the phase \cite{Thorngren:2019iar,Komargodski:2020mxz}.
 The same module categories also characterise the different ways to gauge (sub)symmetries of the model.
-After performing the gauging operation associated with a $\mc C$-module category $\mc R$, the dual symmetry of the resulting model is encoded into the so-called \emph{Morita dual} $\mc C^*_\mc R$ of $\mc C$ with respect to $\mc R$.
-The fusion category $\mc C^*_\mc R$ is defined to be the category $\Fun_\mc C(\mc R,\mc R)$ of $\mc C$-module endofunctors of $\mc R$ \cite{MUGER200381,etingof2016tensor}, the fusion structure being provided by the composition of $\mc C$-module functors.
-Crucially, $\mc R$ is also a $\mc C^*_\mc R$ module category and we have $(\mc C^*_\mc R)^*_\mc R \simeq \mc C$.
-In words, there is always a way to gauge a subsymmetry of $\mc C^*_\mc R$ so as to recover the initial model.
+After performing the gauging operation associated with a $\mc C$-module category $\mc M$, the dual symmetry of the resulting model is encoded into the so-called \emph{Morita dual} $\mc C^*_\mc M$ of $\mc C$ with respect to $\mc M$.
+The fusion category $\mc C^*_\mc M$ is defined to be the category $\Fun_\mc C(\mc M,\mc M)$ of $\mc C$-module endofunctors of $\mc M$ \cite{MUGER200381,etingof2016tensor}, the fusion structure being provided by the composition of $\mc C$-module functors.
+Crucially, $\mc M$ is also a $\mc C^*_\mc M$ module category and we have ${(\mc C^*_\mc M)}^*_\mc M \simeq \mc C$.
+In words, there is always a way to gauge a subsymmetry of $\mc C^*_\mc M$ so as to recover the initial model.

 Let us examine this gauging operation in practice.
 For conciseness, we focus on nearest-neighbour Hamiltonians, but longer range interactions can be accommodated just as easily.
 As for the example studied in the main text, it is crucial to write the Hamiltonian in such a way that the generalised symmetry $\mc C$ is manifest.
-Under some mild mathematical assumptions about the symmetry MPOs \cite{10.21468/SciPostPhys.10.3.053,Molnar:2022nmh}, it follows from a generalised Wigner--Eckart theorem \cite{Bridgeman:2022gdx} that any local symmetric operator is expressible in terms of generalised Clebsch-Gordan coefficients.
-Specifically, given a Hamiltonian of the form $\mathbb H = \sum_{\msf i=1}^{L-1}\sum_n \mathbb h_{\msf i,n}$, the local operators can always be put in the form
+Under some mild mathematical assumptions about the symmetry MPOs \cite{10.21468/SciPostPhys.10.3.053,Molnar:2022nmh}, it follows from a generalised Wigner--Eckart theorem \cite{Bridgeman:2022gdx} that any local symmetric operator is expressible in terms of generalised Clebsch--Gordan coefficients.
+Specifically, given a $\mc C$-symmetric Hamiltonian of the form $\mathbb H = \sum_{\msf i=1}^{L-1}\sum_n \mathbb h_{\msf i,n}$, the local operators can always be put in the form